Q: What is Amazon FSx for NetApp ONTAP?

 Q: How do I manage the storage capacity of my file system?

 A: Capacity pool storage is a fully elastic storage tier that automatically grows/shrinks as you tier data to it, providing elastic storage for the portion of your data set that grows over time.
 You do not need to provision storage for data in your file system's capacity pool.

 When you create a file system, you specify an amount of SSD storage capacity for the active portion of your data set.
 You can also grow the capacity of your SSD tier of your file system – while continuing to use it – at any time by clicking “Update storage capacity” in the Amazon FSx console, or by calling “update-file-system” in the AWS CLI/API.
 Learn more about managing storage capacity in the Amazon FSx documentation.

 Q: How much data can I store in a file system?

 A: There is virtually no limit to how much data you can store in a single file system.

 Q: What performance does Amazon FSx for NetApp ONTAP provide?

 A: Amazon FSx for NetApp ONTAP provides consistent, sub-millisecond latencies for data stored on SSD storage, and tens of milliseconds of latency for data stored on capacity pool storage.
-All file systems can scale to hundreds of thousands of IOPS, and 2 GB/s of read throughput.
+File systems can scale up to hundreds of thousands of IOPS and 4 GB/s of read throughput.
 See the Amazon FSx performance documentation for more information.
 Each gigabyte of SSD storage includes 3 disk IOPS, and you can provision additional IOPS as-needed.

 Q: How does Amazon FSx change the throughput capacity of my file system?
 How long does it take?